OpenBioLink/SAFRAN/README.md

 ## Manual

+If you get unexplainable errors, please check the [troubleshooting](https://github.com/OpenBioLink/IRIFAB/wiki/Troubleshooting) page or create an issue.

 To run IRIFAB a properties file called apply-config.properties is required as an startup argument.
 To quickly perform a test run with the FB15k dataset, clone this repository, change to path `resources/binaries` and run:

 #### Windows